-Note that you must be logged in as administrator with local admin rights on the remote machine to remotely configure it.
+Note that you may need to be logged in as administrator with local admin rights on the remote machine to remotely configure the RAID subsystem.
 The RAID subsystem controller default User Name is "admin" and the Password is "00000000".

 Main Menu